devlaming/mgreml/README.md

 with P-value = 0.0
 ```

-Notice that `--genetic-model` and `--environment-model` have their restricted counterparts, i.e. `--restricted-genetic-model` and `--restricted-environment-model`.
-Thus, we could have also carried out the preceding comparison of the two models using the following command:
+Notice that `--genetic-model` and `--environment-model` also have their restricted counterparts, i.e. `--restricted-genetic-model` and `--restricted-environment-model`.
+This means we could have also carried out the preceding comparison of the two models using the following command:

 ```
 python ./mgreml --grm ./tutorial/data --pheno ./tutorial/pheno.txt \